alemesa/mapbox-covid19/TUTORIAL.md

 - Filtering by country
 - Filter by deaths instead of cases
 - Add a sidebar with some general information, maybe use another API
-- Make the ranges dynamic to the data, instead of hard-coding 100000 as the upper limit, we could fetch the country with the biggest amount of cases and divide by 7 and create a dynamic range.
+- Make the ranges dynamic to the data, instead of hard-coding 100000 as the upper limit, you could fetch the country with the biggest amount of cases and divide by 7 and create a dynamic range.
 - Save data to local storage so you don't hit the API that often - for example, you can make the local storage expire every day for example

 ---